derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1/README.md

 The numbers go from 0 to 5 (0 = no space, 5 = lots of space)

-## What Actually Changed in Your Code

-### index.html:
+What has actually changed in my code

+index.html

-1. **Navbar** - Added Bootstrap navbar classes so it collapses into a hamburger menu on phones
+1. Navbar - Added Bootstrap navbar classes so it collapses into a hamburger menu on phones
-2. **Grid layout** - Wrapped cards in `row` and `col-md-6` classes so you get 2 cards per row on tablets/desktops, and they stack on phones
+2. Grid layout- Wrapped cards in `row` and `col-md-6` classes so you get 2 cards per row on tablets/desktops, and they stack on phones
-3. **Equal height cards** - Added `d-flex` so cards in the same row are the same height (looks way better)
+3. Equal height cards - Added `d-flex` so cards in the same row are the same height (looks way better)
-4. **Container** - Wrapped everything in a container for proper centering and spacing
+4. containers - Wrapped everything in a container for proper centering and spacing
-5. **Kept your styling** - All your purple gradient and custom colors still work since style.css loads after Bootstrap
+5. My styling was kept as I did not want to create extra work - All your purple gradient and custom colors still work since style.css loads after Bootstrap

-### links.html:
+links.html

-1. **Same navbar** - Used the exact same Bootstrap navbar for consistency
+1. Same navbar - Used the exact same Bootstrap navbar for consistency
-2. **Grid layout** - Used `col-md-6` so link categories display 2 per row on tablets and up, single column on phones
+2. Grid layout- Used `col-md-6` so link categories display 2 per row on tablets and up, single column on phones
-3. **Equal heights** - Same `d-flex` trick so the cards match heights
+3. Equal heights - Same `d-flex` trick so the cards match heights
-4. **Kept all your styling** - Your link card styles still apply
+4. Same styling - Your link card styles still apply

-## Important Bootstrap Stuff to Know

-### Screen Size Breakpoints

-Bootstrap changes your layout based on screen width.
-Here's what the abbreviations mean:

-- `sm` = small (576px+) - phones in landscape
-- `md` = medium (768px+) - tablets
-- `lg` = large (992px+) - laptops
-- `xl` = extra large (1200px+) - big desktops

-So `col-md-6` means "on tablets and bigger, take up 6 columns.
-On phones, take up full width."

-### Common Classes You'll Use

-**Layout stuff:**
+What I learnt about bootstrap and the common classes it uses with decriptions

+Layout
 - `container` - centers and constrains content width
 - `row` - holds columns
 - `col-md-6` - column that's half width on medium screens and up
 - `d-flex` - makes items in a row the same height

-**Navbar stuff:**
+Navbar
 - `navbar` - makes a navbar
 - `navbar-brand` - your site name/logo
 - `nav-link` - links in the navbar
 - `navbar-toggler` - the mobile hamburger button

-**Spacing shortcuts:**
+Spacing shortcuts
 - `mb-4` - margin bottom
 - `mt-3` - margin top
 - `p-5` - padding
 - `ms-auto` - pushes to the right

-**Text alignment:**
+Test allignment
 - `text-center` - center text
 - `text-start` - left align
 - `text-end` - right align

-## Testing It Out

-Try this to see Bootstrap working:
+How I tested the new wabpage out to make sure that bootstrap works

-1. Open http://localhost:8000 in your browser
+1. I OpenED http://localhost:8000 in my browser
 2. Drag the browser window to make it narrower
-3. Watch the navbar collapse into a hamburger menu
+3. Watched the navbar collapse into a hamburger menu
-4. Watch the cards stack vertically on narrow screens
+4. Watched the cards stack vertically on narrow screens
-5. Make it wider again and see cards go side-by-side
+5. Made it wider again and seen cards go side-by-side

-## Questions You Might Have

-**Do I need to download Bootstrap files?**
-Nope!
-The CDN links pull it from the internet.
-Easy.

-**Will Bootstrap break my custom CSS?**
-No. As long as style.css comes after the Bootstrap link, your styles win when there's a conflict.

-**Do I have to memorize all these classes?**
-Definitely not.
-Just keep the Bootstrap docs open: https://getbootstrap.com/docs/5.3/

-The changes made allowed for the grid design like `row` and `col-*` and it looks good

-**Why does my CSS need to come after Bootstrap?**
-CSS loads top to bottom.
-If your style.css comes after Bootstrap, your rules override Bootstrap's rules.
-It's called "specificity" but just remember: your CSS goes last.

-## Quick Summary
+Summary of what changes I made with bootstrap additions

 What I  added:
 - Bootstrap CSS and JS links